 This is not a complicated or advanced ride in any way.
-It is simply rotating swing ride where the riders sit-in large Airship shaped carriages, or maybe they are supposed to be rockets?
+It is simply a rotating swing ride where the riders sit-in in large Airship shaped carriages, or maybe they are supposed to be rockets?
 Either way, the whole ride rotates and the carriages swing out on chains due to centripetal force.

 Queue And Theme

 The Ride has a very basic queue that simply meanders under the ride.
-Fortunately, the ride is not a big draw and the capacity and throughput pretty decent making queue times pretty short.
+Fortunately, the ride is not a big draw, and the capacity and throughput are pretty decent making queue times pretty short.
 There is no Fastpass line and if queues begin to get long people simply skip the ride so they rarely get uncomfortably long.

 The theme is also very vague and uninteresting.
-The ride is simply a Fairground style ride plonked in the middle of the park with no real thought or reason for it being there.
+The ride is simply a Fairground-style ride plonked in the middle of the park with no real thought or reason for it being there.

 It is, however, a very pretty and nicely designed ride.
 While the theme fits nothing in the area it is very well executed and the whole ride is quite majestic when in flight.
 The fact the ride survived could be nothing more than Disney just didn’t want to remove something so elegant!

 The Ride experience is also a redeeming feature.
 The Ride Vehicles soar majestically out over the immediate park area giving a great analog of flight.
 There are no surprises in the smooth effortless gliding of the vehicles and the whole experience is one of relaxed calm.
-Apart from the fact the carriages are now soaring at a quite a height above the ground and only attached by light chains can make the experience quite unnerving, especially for overthinkers or people with an aversion to heights.
+Apart from the fact the carriages are now soaring at quite a height above the ground and only attached by light chains can make the experience quite unnerving, especially for overthinkers or people with an aversion to heights.

 Fear is in no way the intended emotion though and while soaring through the air is quite exhilarating, it is not intensely so.
 The ride only attains a modest height and the views are ok but not stunning, it would need quite a bit more height to get up above the structures of the park.